A central limit theorem for the gossip process: Introduction

 \section{Introduction}

-A model for the spread of information in space, in which random long-range contacts facilitate spread, was introduced in Aldous~(2012).
-Individuals are represented as a continuum, evenly spread over a two-dimensional torus of large area~$L$.
-Information spreads locally at constant rate from an individual to his neighbours, so that a disc of informed individuals, centred on an initial informant, grows steadily in the torus.
+A model for the dissemination of information in space, in which random long-range contacts facilitate spread, was introduced in Aldous~(2012).
+In an idealized version, proposed by Chatterjee \& Durrett~(2011), individuals are represented as a continuum, evenly distributed over a two-dimensional torus of large area~$L$.
+Information spreads locally at constant rate from individuals to their neighbours, so that a disc of informed individuals, centred on an initial informant, grows steadily in the torus.
 However, information is also spread by long range transmissions to other, randomly chosen points of the torus, according to a Poisson process, whose rate is proportional to the area of currently informed individuals.
 Any such transmission initiates a new disc of informed individuals.
+The process can also be interpreted as a model of the spread of an SI disease, in which local infection is supplemented by occasional long-range contacts.

+With $L_t$ denoting the area of informed individuals by time $t$, Chatterjee \& Durrett~(2011) showed that, after some randomness in the initial stages of the process, the proportion of the torus~$L_t/L$ that has been informed by time~$t$ closely follows a particular, deterministic path.
+The times at which $L_t/L$ increases from almost zero to almost one is relatively short, and occurs around a time $t_L$, which is a fixed multiple of $\log L$.
+In what follows, we therefore concentrate on times relative to $t_L$.
+Roughly speaking, Chatterjee \& Durrett~(2011) showed that, for large~$L$, we have

-Chatterjee \& Durrett~(2011) showed that, after some randomness in the initial stages of the process, the proportion of informed individuals settles into an almost deterministic development.
-This result was generalized to gossip processes on rather general homogeneous Riemannian manifolds by Barbour \& Reinert~(2013), and to related `small world' processes, and a uniform bound on the approximation error was also derived.
-In addition, the equation describing the deterministic development was interpreted in terms of the Laplace transform of the limiting random variable corresponding to an associated Crump-Mode-Jagers (CMJ) branching process.
+for some function $\ell$, where~$\lambda$ is a scaling factor related to the speed of spread of information, and where $U$ is a random variable.
+The path~$\ell$ is the same for all realizations of the process, but the position on the path at a particular time varies from realization to realization because of the random time shift~$U$.
+This result was generalized to gossip processes on rather general homogeneous Riemannian manifolds by Barbour \& Reinert~(2013), hereafter referred to as [BR], as well as to related `small world' processes; they also derived a uniform bound on the approximation error.
+In addition, the equation describing the deterministic development was interpreted in terms of the Laplace transform of the limiting random variable corresponding to an associated Crump--Mode--Jagers (CMJ) branching process (Jagers, 1975).